Student Government Association

-Fall 2017 elections for freshman class officers and senators will take place on September 13 in Portal.
-Campaigning will begin September 6.
-Interested candidates must complete an application between August 28-September 1 and attend a mandatory candidate meeting prior to campaigning.
+Spring 2018 elections for the SGA executive board, class officers, and senators will take place on March 26 in Portal.
+Campaigning will begin March 19.
+Interested candidates must complete an application between February 26-March 1 and attend a mandatory candidate meeting prior to campaigning.

 Student Executive Board

 Student Executive Board includes the SGA student body president, vice president for Senate, vice president for development, vice president for events, press secretary, chief justice, chief of staff, treasurer, and chaplain.
 The director of student leadership & involvement advises SEB.

 - Nelson Park, president